+Academic Classes

-Academic Classes A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.
+A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER

+Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed:

+Once a week (Night classes or Friday 2

+classes; Online Classes) Z .

+Twice a week (MW or TR classes) 4

+Three times a week (MWF or TRF 6

+classes) 8

+Four times a week (MTWR classes) Three tardies count as one absence

 An online course is not self-paced.
 Assignments are given weekly and are due weekly.
 Assignments should not be considered optional because all assignments count towards the final course grade.
-Students are responsible for monitoring due dates(in the TC Online System).
+Students are responsible for monitoring due dates (in the TC Online System).
 Students should print and read the syllabus.
 Also, the online calendar in the course will alert students of assignment due dates.
 Most assignments will be due by 11 p.m. on the date indicated.
 Assignments will be submitted in the TC Online system, not via email.
 Don't wait until the last minute to submit an assignment!
 (Your clock may not agree with the program's clock, and a minute will make a difference.)

 Students are expected to log-in daily to monitor due dates, view lessons, and submit assignments.
-A student who fails to log-in or submit assignments over a week period will be dropped from the course with a W. As with any course, student participation is necessary for success in the course.
+A student who fails to log-in or submit assignments over a three week period will be dropped from the course with a W. As with any course, student participation is necessary for success in the course.
 Being out of town and/or having computer problems are not excuses for not logging in or completing work.
 Plan ahead!